wajidmanzoor/SCS/README.md

 *Steps 2 and 3 are performed using the standard Thrust library for improved efficiency.*

-# Issue in SCS paper and Code:
+# Issue in orginal CPU SCS Code:

+By orginal cpu code we mean the code implemented by:
+[12] K. Yao and L. Chang, “Efficient size-bounded community search over large networks,” Proc.
+VLDB Endow., vol. 14, no. 8, pp. 1441–1453, 2021

 In case of dominating branching, code didnt impelement one of the branches.
 Lets say we have for a given $ (C, R) $, we have a $u^{*}$ and a vertex $v$ is dominated by $u^{*}$.
 Then as per the paper we should have 3 branches.
 1. $C + \{u^{*} ,u\}, R -  \{u^{*} ,u\}$